go-modules/modules/README.md

 This binder logs information to stdout.

 The *Bind* method binds a set of modules.
 All binding and injection occurs during this call.
-Modules implementing *Provider* will have their *Provide* method called as well.
-Exported module fields are scanned for 'provide', 'inject' or other recognized tag keys.
+Modules implementing *Provider* will have their *Provide* method called.
+Exported module fields are scanned for 'provide', 'inject' or other registered tag keys.
 ```go
 _ := binder.Bind(appModule, dataModule, serviceModule)
 ```